 Graham Greene, a pre-eminent English novelist of the last century, did have a connection of sorts to brewing.
 From Wikipedia:

 Greene was born in Berkhamsted in Hertfordshire into a large, influential family that included the owners of the Greene King Brewery.

-To my knowledge he did not work in brewing at this storied brewer.
-In contrast, Australia produced the case of novelist-brewer Justin MacCartie, whom I discussed here.
+To my knowledge, he did not work in brewing at this storied brewer.
+In contrast, Australia has produced the novelist-brewer Justin MacCartie, whom I discussed here.
 I‘ve just learned there was a second brewer-writer in Australia, John Farrell.

-Farrell, who died in 1904 at 52, is important enough to earn an entry in the Australian Dictionary of National Biography.
+Farrell, who died in 1904 at 52, was important enough to have earned an entry in the Australian Dictionary of National Biography.
 In one of the many memorials printed on his passing, the Adelaide Critic noted: